 A solution that we usually try first when facing troubles with waking up from sleep in Windows 10 is disabling the hibernate mode.
 This solution actually helps because when the hibernation mode is disabled, your Surface Pro 4 can either go to sleep or shut down completely, without being caught in hibernation.
 To disable the hibernation mode on your Surface Pro 4, do the following:

-- Tap on the Start Menu button, and choose Command Prompt (Admin)
+- Right-click the Start Menu and choose Command Prompt (Admin).

 - Enter the following line, and tap on Enter: